xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

 User Cisco, gRPC = all, rpc = all --> Allow
 User Mike, gRPC = gNOI, rpc = Verify() --> Deny
 ```
-<p align="justify">To implement user access control at the RPC level, a policy known as the 'Service Authorization Policy' must be defined.
-Following is a sample policy that implements authorization rules as per the example above.</p>
+<p align="justify">To implement user access control at the RPC level, a policy known as the <b>'Service Authorization Policy'</b> must be defined.
+Following is a sample policy that implements authorization rules as per the example above:</p>
 ```
 {
     "name": "Manage RPC level access for users Rahul, Eric, cisco and Mike",